-When we talk about Domaine Comte Georges de Vogüé, it must not be unfamiliar to you - A long-established estate in Burgundy, it holds 70% of the Musigny vineyard..
+When we talk about Domaine Comte Georges de Vogüé, it must not be unfamiliar to you - a long-established estate in Burgundy holding 70% of the Musigny vineyard.
 Here I would like to share some of my drinking experience with you.

 Last November, I was so excited to have a chance to participate in The Fine Wine Experience team visit the winery and took a barrel tasting.
 This was my second visit at the domaine.

 At the end we had the rare chance to taste the Musigny Blanc.
 My eyes widened and my heart kept beating.
 ‘The vines date from between 1986 and 1997, plus two patches which have been top-grafted over from Pinot in 2006 and 2008.
 The last vintage of old vine Musigny Blanc was 1993, since which time the wine has been sold simply as Bourgogne Blanc,’ wrote Jasper Morris MW1 2015 was the first vintage of ‘Musigny Blanc’ since 1993 (the wines from the same plot has been made as ‘Bourgone Blanc’ until the domaine felt the vines mature enough to allow the ‘Musigny Blanc’ back on the label).
 From barrel that day it is so harmonious and well balanced, with refreshing acidity.
 Intense notes of citrus, white apricot, green apple and hint of vanilla were in my glass.
 Normally, we are supposed to spit out at the tasting but I have to say it is a sin to do so with a wine like this!
 It’s so rare that I am not sure if I could re-taste this vintage in future but this was an experience I can never forget.